 FOR ALL OTHER PLACES TO STAY IN OAXACA CITY, SEARCH ON AGODA OR SEARCH ON BOOKING.COM

-Another option for accommodation in Oaxaca is to stay in an Airbnb, which generally has some great deals!
+Another great option when searching for accommodation in Oaxaca is to stay in an Airbnb which generally has some great deals!

 WANT TO SAVE $$$ ON AIRBNB?
 GET MY AIRBNB MONEY SAVING GUIDE